 The Picky Eater Meal Plan (Week 5)This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 I hope you’ve all been enjoying my meal plans so far!
 As we head into this week, you might be noticing a pattern with how I cook and plan my meals: to ensure we get variety but also to make sure I don’t go crazy trying to cook every single day.

 As a full time working mom, it’s almost impossible to do that!
 So leftovers are definitely my friend.

 My strategy is to focus on making 4-5 meals each week, using leftovers 1-2 times, and eating out once a week with the husband and Layla.
 We still try to make healthy choices when we do eat out, so it’s a nice balance for all of us.